mahdi-abdelkebir/daily_voice/README.md

 - Shut Up: will mute bot
 - Speak: Unmute bot
-- Summary: Gives an overall summary of all your API output.
+- Summary: Gives an overall summary of all your APIs output.
 - Settings: Opens settings menu

 # Services available: